 Avoid giving kids too much—or too little—fluoride

 It’s essential to monitor kids’ fluoride intake to avoid dental fluorosis, a condition that causes tooth discolouration and damage.
 It results from ingesting too much fluoride while tooth enamel is still developing.
-To make sure your kids are getting enough fluoride without risking the possibility of fluorosis, consult with a children’s dentist.
+To make sure your kids are getting enough fluoride without risking the possibility of fluorosis, consult with a kids dentist.

 If you’re looking for a family dentist in Edmonton, get in touch with Janz Family Dental.
 We provide a wide range of dental services, including cosmetic procedures.
 Our dentists are also highly experienced in working with kids and are a great choice for your child’s first teeth cleaning.
 To book an appointment with a dentist at our clinic in Edmonton, contact us today.